mail us | mail this page

 -y passfile Use complete contents of passwdfile as the password for simple authentication.

-user If the user is defined within LDAP then a DN uniquely identifying the user is defined enclosed in double quotes, for example: "cn=slimy toad,ou=people,dc=example,dc=com".
+user The user is defined by its DN enclosed in double quotes, for example: "cn=slimy toad,ou=people,dc=example,dc=com".

 Examples: